fx-giant/giant-documentations/giant/analysing-using-top-10-and-crossfilter.md

 ### Determine the Total Transactions by Gender

 Company A wants to know the total cars purchased by male and female customers.
+Company A needs this information in order to better understand their consumer base.
 To visualise this, a Gender pie chart can be created to get a clear view on total transactions by gender

 1. From your dashboard, click the `Add` icon, then choose the `Pie` chart icon and click the `Source` icon.